NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Enjoy the Show.md

 Granted by [[Feats/Enjoy the Show|Enjoy the Show]]

-The target takes a circumstance penalty to attack rolls against creatures other than you, or a +1 circumstance bonus to attack rolls targeting you.
+You take a circumstance penalty to attack rolls against creatures other than you, or a +1 circumstance bonus to attack rolls targeting you.

 *Source: Pathfinder Player Core 2*
 *ORC*